River Crossing Nursing Home: Quality Care and Resident Insights

 The facility’s record includes compliance issues, evidenced by fines totaling $45,516 in the fourth quarter of 2023.
 This highlights the importance of continued efforts to improve resident care and satisfaction as noted in St. Louis Reporter.

-Recent updates to CMS guidance in 2025 place a stronger emphasis on resident participation in care decisions, more stringent medication management (especially regarding psychotropic drugs), and updated quality assurance metrics that directly impact operations and publicly available ratings.
-These factors now play a significant role in how facilities are evaluated and how families can compare their options.
-Transparency in these ratings has been enhanced through revised CMS display methods, offering clearer insight into performance and compliance for the public to assess.Centers for Medicare & Medicaid Services (CMS), Key Revisions to Nursing Home Surveyor Guidance 2025CMS, Updates to Nursing Home Care Compare and Five Star Ratings, 2025CMS, Nursing Homes Certification and Compliance, 2025
+Recent updates to CMS guidance in 2025 continue to emphasize resident participation in care decisions, stricter medication management (especially regarding psychotropic drugs), and quality assurance metrics that directly impact operations and rating transparency.
+Revised CMS rating methodologies provide families and caregivers with a clearer, more timely understanding of a facility’s performance.Centers for Medicare & Medicaid Services (CMS), Key Revisions to Nursing Home Surveyor Guidance 2025CMS, Updates to Nursing Home Care Compare and Five Star Ratings, 2025CMS, Nursing Homes Certification and Compliance, 2025

 Nursing Home Industry Trends and Local Comparisons